DelviousCrafts/ThreeHeadedBeast-All-Packs/.github/ISSUE_TEMPLATE/bug_report.md

       required: false

   - type: input
-	id: logs
     attributes:
       label: Logs
-      description: |
-        Add LINKS to your pastebin or gist dump of any logs you can get your hands on.
-		This could be a crash log, latest.log, and/or a server latest/debug.log.
-		These can be found in the crash-reports or logs folder of the pack respectively.
+      description: Add LINKS to your pastebin or gist dump of any logs you can get your hands on.
+This could be a crash log, latest.log, and/or a server latest/debug.log.These can be found in the crash-reports or logs folder of the pack respectively.
+DO NOT PASTE LOGS HERE
       placeholder: <gist or pastebin link>
     validations:
       required: true